False Killer Whale Facts and a Rescued Animal Named Chester

 The calf was in critical condition when he first arrived at the rescue centre.
 He couldn't swim and had to be supported in a special body sling or by hand in the water of his tank.
 A record of his progress is given below in a journal format.
-I live near Vancouver and am following Chester's story with interest.
+I live near Vancouver and have followed Chester's story with interest.

 July 2014 Report

 Staff or volunteers have been in the water with the whale twenty-four hours a day since his arrival and he is being closely monitored.
 The whale has to be fed through a tube.
 His teeth haven't erupted, which means that he was still feeding from his mother when he was stranded.

 At the present time the calf is still listed in critical condition, but things are looking better.
 The calf is now opening his eyes and seems curious about his surroundings.
 His respiration and buoyancy have improved and he has gained some weight.